Canadian Center for Community Renewal

 The Italian Cooperative Movement, comprised of three main national federations, is one of the most powerful in Europe.
 Founded in 1886, LegaCoop is the oldest and most well known in Italy.
-It is comprised of a vast sectoral and geographically based network of over 15,000 cooperatives.
+It is comprised of a vast sectorial and geographically based network of over 15,000 cooperatives.
 It acts to develop cooperation and mutuality, support the economic relations and solidarity of its cooperative members, and the diffusion of cooperative principles and values.

 Measuring the Co-operative Difference Research Network

-Measuring the Co-operative Difference Research Network is a Canadian ogranization whose focus is the co-operative community.
+Measuring the Co-operative Difference Research Network is a Canadian organization whose focus is the co-operative community.
 They focus on five primary objectives: spread knowledge of the co-operative form of economy; create tools to measure the value added by co-operatives; strengthen networks within the co-operative movement; inform public policy and the role and value of co-operatives in meeting social, economic and environmental goals; and build capacity within academia and co-operatives to frame an operationalized understanding of the ICA principles and to measure performance.

 Social Economy and Sustainability Research Network

-The Social Economy Space provides full length documents or links to documents regarding the social economy.
+The Social Economy Space provides full-length documents or links to documents regarding the social economy.
 The purpose is to disseminate the most information possible by collecting and preserving intellectual works by academics and practitioners and ensuring its visibility and access.

 World Council of Credit Unions